 For many patients benign familial pemphigus is a mild condition, but for others, the pain and smell can be serious problems.
 Secondary bacterial infection, which is not uncommon, can give rise to an unpleasant smell.
 Herpes simplex can infect blistered sites and may evolve to widespread, painful viral infection (eczema herpeticum).

 How is benign familial pemphigus diagnosed?

-Usually benign familial pemphigus is diagnosed by its appearance and the family history, but it is often is mistaken for other skin problems.
-Impetigo, thrush, tinea (jock itch) and other blistering conditions look similar.
+Usually, benign familial pemphigus is diagnosed by its appearance and family history, but it is often is mistaken for other skin problems.
+Impetigo, thrush, tinea cruris (jock itch) and other blistering conditions look similar.

 Diagnosis may require a skin biopsy.
 The histology is characteristic, with layers of detached skin cells (‘acantholysis’) lining up like 'a row of tombstones'.
 Unlike pemphigus vulgaris, the immunofluorescence test for antibodies is negative.

 As yet there is no diagnostic test available to family members.

 How is benign familial pemphigus treated?